No-Fault Divorce Attorneys Morris County, NJ

 Call our office today for a confidential and comprehensive case assessment regarding your no-fault or fault divorce with a member of our qualified legal team.

 Randolph No-Fault Divorce Attorneys Identify New Jersey Regulations

 No-fault divorce in New Jersey must be filed on the basis of some “irreconcilable difference” within your marriage.
-In others words, you, your spouse, or both have decided that there issues within your marriage which cause you to believe that your marriage will not work.
+In other words, you, your spouse, or both have decided that there issues within your marriage which causes you to believe that your marriage will not work.
 Many times, the simple fact that one spouse wants to divorce while the other does not is cited as the required irreconcilable difference, but an irreconcilable difference can also be issues related to children, work, lifestyle, compatibility, and just about anything else.

 In order to be eligible for a no-fault divorce in New Jersey, individuals must meet the below criteria:

 - Either you or your spouse has lived in New Jersey for a minimum of 12 consecutive months